Glue42/docs/docs/glue42-concepts/99_glue42-platform-features/platform-features.md

-## Running Multiple Instances

-[**Glue42 Enterprise**](https://glue42.com/enterprise/) supports running multiple instances in different environments/regions and any combination of these.
-Environments usually include development, testing, quality assurance, production environments in which [**Glue42 Enterprise**](https://glue42.com/enterprise/) is developed, tested or integrated.
-Regions can be any semantic groups, defined by the clients - geographic regions, user groups, product categories, etc. This allows running multiple instances of [**Glue42 Enterprise**](https://glue42.com/enterprise/) simultaneously on a single machine with different settings and configurations which is useful when testing application integration in various environments.
-Environment/region can be set in the `system.json` configuration file located in `%LocalAppData%\Tick42\GlueDesktop\config`.
-You can run multiple instances of [**Glue42 Enterprise**](https://glue42.com/enterprise/) by defining different system configuration files for the respective environments/regions.

 ## Service Windows

 Service windows are hidden windows which perform a specific supporting role for your applications.
-They can be configured as any normal window (name, URL, etc.), the difference being that a UI configuration is not necessary as it is assumed that the purpose of these windows is to provide some "behind-the-scenes" (hidden) service to your applications.
+They can be configured as any normal window (name, URL, etc.), the difference being that a UI configuration isn't necessary as it is assumed that the purpose of these windows is to provide some "behind-the-scenes" (hidden) service to your applications.
 Therefore, the user doesn't need to see them or interact with them.

 Service windows may be useful in many scenarios.
 For instance, you may have a number of applications that need to receive and process data from several different providers.
 Instead of setting up each application to receive and then process the data from every provider, you can create a hidden service window which will communicate with the providers, collect the data, pre-process it and route it to the respective applications.
 This way, your applications have to handle communication with only one end point, all the necessary data is consolidated, processed, filtered, etc., at one central data hub from where it can be sent to any window needing it.
 Depending on your needs or goals, you can configure your service windows to auto start on system startup, or to start when an application requests that service.
 The service windows approach offers you additional flexibility and versatility in designing solutions for the application services you need.